tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 	It should look just like the [Documentation theme for Jekyll here](http://idratherbewriting.com/documentation-theme-jekyll).

-  I have to say, the integration between Cloud Cannon and GitHub is pretty mind-blowing.
-Through Cloud Cannon, you can offload all the hassle of hosting and maintaining your website, but you aren't locked into the system in a proprietary way.
+  I have to say, the integration between CloudCannon and GitHub is pretty mind-blowing.
+Through CloudCannon, you can offload all the hassle of hosting and maintaining your website, but you aren't locked into the system in a proprietary way.
 Your content lives in a custom Jekyll theme on GitHub.

-  Cloud Cannon automatically builds the site when you commit new updates to your GitHub repo, entirely removing the publishing and deployment step with a website.
-Cloud Cannon also provides additional features for authentication, metrics, suggested improvements, and more.
+  CloudCannon automatically builds the site when you commit new updates to your GitHub repo, entirely removing the publishing and deployment step with a website.
+CloudCannon also provides additional features for authentication, metrics, suggested improvements, and more.

-  The only drawback with Cloud Cannon is that your company must allow you to host documentation content on GitHub.
-Then of course Cloud Cannon charges a monthly fee (see their [pricing](https://cloudcannon.com/pricing/)).
+  The only drawback with CloudCannon is that your company must allow you to host documentation content on GitHub.
+Then of course CloudCannon charges a monthly fee (see their [pricing](https://cloudcannon.com/pricing/)).
 If you need to make a case for third-party hosting, I recommend doing so by analyzing the costs of internal hosting and maintenance.

 ## Make an update to your Github repo